doswelleth-zz/Hello-Advocate/PRIVACY.md

 ![itunesartwork 3x](https://user-images.githubusercontent.com/25995735/37502084-8ea696de-28a7-11e8-8a5f-7b8e55596c94.png)

-Advocate respects your privacy and is committed to protect the personal information that you share with us.
+Hello Advocate respects your privacy and is committed to protect the personal information that you share with us.
 You may comfortably browse our app without giving us any information about yourself.
 Only when you file a claim may we need your personal information to provide services that you request, or you may have the option choose to provide us with your personal information.
 This policy describes how we collect and use your personal information.

 INFORMATION COLLECTION

 When you browse our app, you do so anonymously.
 We do not collect personal information, including your email address.
 We do not log your IP address (the Internet address of your device) or track you in any way.

-Advocate does not collect personal information when you register with with our software.
-If a file is claimed, Advocate may receive personal information from business partners and / or vendors.
-Advocate will only use such information if it has been collected in accordance with the privacy practices consistent with this Privacy Policy and applicable laws.
+Hello Advocate does not collect personal information when you register with with our software.
+If a file is claimed, Hello Advocate may receive personal information from business partners and / or vendors.
+Hello Advocate will only use such information if it has been collected in accordance with the privacy practices consistent with this Privacy Policy and applicable laws.

 We may receive information about you from other sources, including publicly available databases or third parties from whom we have acquired data, and combine this data with information we already have about you.
 This helps us to update, expand and analyze our records, that may be of interest to your case once a file has been claimed.
 If you provide us personal information about others, or if others give us your information, we will only use that information for the specific reason for which it was provided to us.